Leaf clustering using circular densities: Introduction

-The contents of the rest of the paper is as follows: In Section \ref{sec:ccd} we characterise the CCD data as circular densities and propose a simple normalisation process to get rid of scale and rotation problems.
+The contents of the rest of the paper is as follows: In Section \ref{sec:ccd} we characterise the CCD data as circular densities and propose an ingenious normalisation process to get rid of scale and rotation problems.
 In Section \ref{sec:clustering} we propose four types of distances to perform a hierarchical clustering.
-Data analysis is carried out along Sections \ref{sec:ccd} and \ref{sec:clustering}.
+Data analysis of our motivating dataset is carried out along Sections \ref{sec:ccd} and \ref{sec:clustering}.
+We later perform an analysis of a larger dataset in Section \ref{sec:osu}.
 We finally conclude in Section \ref{sec:concl}.